 Seizure Disorder Child

-Factors that may increase your child's chance of seizure disorder include:
+Things that may raise a child's risk of seizure disorder are:

 - Premature birth or low birth weight